pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 order: 3
 ---

 Unreliable or slow services can lead to a poor user experience for your customers.
-With Pixie, you can easily monitor the performance and reliability of your services alongside your network and infrastructure layers.
+With Pixie, you can get immediate visibility into the health of your services, without the need for manual instrumentation.

+Pixie automatically captures all network traffic in your cluster using [eBPF](https://www.brendangregg.com/ebpf.html), a low-level Linux tracing technology.
+Messages of a [supported protocol](http://localhost:8000/about-pixie/data-sources/#supported-protocols) type, such as HTTP2/gRPC, are parsed and paired with their responses, making latency, error, and throughput information immediately available after installing Pixie.

 This tutorial will demonstrate how to use Pixie to see:

 - The flow of HTTP traffic between the services in your cluster.
-- HTTP latency, error, and throughput (LET) rate over time per service.
+- HTTP latency, error, and throughput rate over time per service.
-- HTTP LET rate per service endpoint.
+- HTTP latency, error, and throughput rate per service endpoint.
 - A sample of the slowest requests for an individual service.

 ## Prerequisites